sparticle999/SpaceCompany/README.md

 v0.1.2
 - Added auto-saving
+- Finished Beginner's Guide

 v0.1.1
-- Fixed all bugs from the 0.1.0 update
+- Fixed  bugs from the 0.1.0 update

 v0.1.0 The Space Update [Released to the Public]
 - Added space travel to The Moon, Venus, Mars and the Asteroid Belt